davidmerfield/Stroke/README.md

 #### License

-This project is licensed under the terms of the MIT license.
+This project is released into the public domain.